PolarBearAndrew/TimeQuery/README.md

 If you need to use a lot of 'setTimeout' function.
 Use TimeQuery to reduce your server's load.
 TimeQuery only need one 'setInterval' function to imitate all 'setTimeout'.

-How to start demo, you can see a simple demo
+How to start demo?
+You can see a simple demo

 ```
 babel-node demo.js